-The Putnam Equity Sustainability Strategy Group will retain copies of the following books and records:
+The Legal and Compliance Department will retain copies of the following books and records:

-1. A copy of the Proxy Voting Procedures and Guidelines as are from time to time in effect:

-- 2. A copy of each proxy statement received with respect to securities in client accounts; - 3.
+- 1. A copy of the Proxy Voting Procedures and Guidelines as are from time to time in effect; - 2.
+A copy of each proxy statement received with respect to securities in client accounts; - 3.
 Records of each vote cast for each client; - 4.
-Internal documents generated in connection with a proxy referral, such as emails, memoranda, etc. - 5.
+Internal documents generated in connection with a proxy referral to the Investment Division, such as emails, memoranda, etc. - 5.
 Written reports to clients on proxy voting and all client requests for information and Putnam's response.